AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 ### Bug Fixes

-- Animate from Audio Iframe was not allowing microphone access.
+- Video Quick Action: Animate from Audio Iframe was not allowing microphone access.

 ## [4.15.19] - 2024-10-09